NHSDigital/software-engineering-quality-framework/principles.md

 ## 6. Respect for people

-**Communicate.** e.g. stand-ups, retrospectives, show and tell / demo.
+**Communicate** e.g. stand-ups, retrospectives, show and tell / demo.

 **Give and receive feedback.** Give with honesty and respect; receive gratefully.